-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 After an ill passenger tested positive, only those with symptoms initially got tests.

 Houben and his London research team set out to build a mathematical model to estimate how many infected people without symptoms were being missed.
-After four weeks, their model indicated a startling three-quarters of infected people on the Princess were asymptomatic.
+After four weeks, their model indicated startling three-quarters of infected people on the Princess were asymptomatic.

 Could that really be right?
 At first, the researchers worried they might have done something wrong.
 They continued fine-tuning the model, directing a post-graduate student to locate any error.